• Skip to primary navigation

 Thirattipal is a regular in our house for Diwali.
 My mom would always feed some Lehiyam followed by a big mouthful of palkova.

-Basundi is a popular Indian desert prepared by reducing/condensing the milk.
-Making basundhi is a little time consuming process.
-But it does not require too much of hands on work.
+Basundi is a popular Indian dessert prepared by reducing/condensing the milk.
+Making basundhi is a little time-consuming process.
+But it does not require too much hands-on work.

 I make it for Navaratri and definitely for the Gokulashtami / Krishna Janmashtami festival.